IamBirender/Banking-Credit-Risk-Analytics-PD-Models/README.md

   Predict the likelihood of losing valuable customers and enable organizations to formulate effective customer retention strategy.
 Examples:

-**Response scoring:** The scoring models that estimate how likely a consumer would respond to a direct mailing of a new product.
+- Examples:

-**Retention/attrition scoring:** The scoring models that predict how likely a consumer would keep using the product or change to another lender after the introductory offer period is over.
+  Response scoring: The scoring models that estimate how likely a consumer would respond to a direct mailing of a new product.
+Retention/attrition scoring: The scoring models that predict how likely a consumer would keep using the product or change to another lender after the introductory offer period is over.

 * APPLICATION ASPECT
 Purposes